George Hobbs

 George "Tiny" Hobbs (March 23, 1907 – January 30, 1962) was an Irish-born railway engineer and political figure in British Columbia.
-He represented Revelstoke in the Legislative Assembly of British Columbia from 1960 to 1962 as a Co-operative Commonwealth Federation (CCF) member.
+After being defeated in the 1956 provincial election, he represented Revelstoke in the Legislative Assembly of British Columbia from 1960 to 1962 as a Co-operative Commonwealth Federation (CCF) member.

-He was born in County Wexford and was educated there.
+He was born in County Waterford and was educated there.
 After coming to Canada, Hobbs married Margaret Jackson, a school teacher.
 He worked from the Canadian Pacific Railway at Revelstoke.
 Hobbs served as a school trustee for Revelstoke from 1948 to 1960.
 He died suddenly in office in 1962 and his wife was elected to represent Revelstoke in the by-election that followed.